Skip to content

 WHAT IS AN OFFSET GUITAR?

-meaning the top and bottom curves don’t line up evenly.
+Offset guitars feature an asymmetrical body shape where the upper and lower curves don’t line up evenly.

 That design: